 Bun Bo Nam Bo

 Bun Bo Nam Bo is a stirred beef vermicelli consisting of raw vegetables, fried onions, bean sprouts, shallots & peanuts.
 The beef used for the dish is soaked in sugar, fish sauce, pepper and other seasonings.
-The name of the dish is actually the name of the restaurant that we had this dish at, located @ 67 Hang Dieu Street in Hanoi.
+The name of the dish is actually the name of the restaurant that I had this dish at, located @ 67 Hang Dieu Street in Hanoi.
 This dish is mostly eaten with chopsticks and is widely available at street stalls throughout the city.
-We loved this dish so much we actually made up a song about it.
-Look for our new hit single in a store near you! 😉

 Bia ‘Beer’